Personal Terms

 In addition, we may close your account without any notice if you (i) are a member of an Antisocial Force, or (ii) have any of the following relationships with an Antisocial Force.

-- when it is recognized that an Antisocial force controls the management of your entity
+• when it is recognised that an Antisocial force controls the management of your entity

-- when it is recognized that you have unfairly used an Antisocial Force, for example, for the purpose of making unjust profits for yourself or a third party, or for the purpose of damaging a third party
+• when it is recognised that you have unfairly used an Antisocial Force, for example, for the purpose of making unjust profits for yourself or a third party, or for the purpose of damaging a third party

-- when it is recognized that you are involved in providing funds or other benefits to an Antisocial Force
+• when it is recognised that you are involved in providing funds or other benefits to an Antisocial Force

 We may close your account without any notice if you conduct any of the following acts by yourself or through the use of a third party.